DanOrlovsky/danorlovsky.github.io/_posts/2020-12-09-Getter-only-domain.markdown

 }
 ```

-Unfortunately, it doesn't work automagically, and we do have utilize the modelBuilder by overriding the ```OnModelCreating``` method from the DbContext, like so:
+Unfortunately, it doesn't work automagically, and we do have to utilize the modelBuilder by overriding the ```OnModelCreating``` method from the DbContext, like so:

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)